EPRX Logo

 Description

-• Broad-Spectrum Parasite Protection: Controls and removes internal parasites such as roundworms, stomach worms, hookworms, and more.
+• Broad-Spectrum Parasite Control: Helps control common internal parasites including roundworms, stomach worms, hookworms, and other gastrointestinal worms.

 Ingredients